wix-incubator/cli-apps/packages/contentful/README.md

     <img alt="contentful-on-wix-config.png" src="docs/images/contentful-on-wix-config.png" style="margin-top: 16px; box-shadow: rgba(0, 0, 0, 0.3) 0px 19px 38px, rgba(0, 0, 0, 0.22) 0px 15px 12px;"/>

     * **Space**: The Contentful space to connect to your Wix site.
-A space is a workspace that contains all content and media for a project.
+A space is a workspace that contains all content for a project.
     * **Environment**: The Contentful environment to connect to your Wix site.
-Environments are container entities within a space that allow you to create and maintain multiple versions of your content types, and make changes to them in isolation.
+Environments are like containers in your space where you can create and manage different versions of your content types separately.
     * **Language**: The language to with your Wix site.
 Contentful supports multiple languages for localization.
-    * **API Key** (Optional): A Contentful API Key, which helps improve performance and stability.
-This value is optional but recommended.
+    * **API Key** (Optional): A Contentful API key.
+This value is optional but recommended to help improve performance and stability.
 For more information, see [Technical Limits](https://www.contentful.com/developers/docs/technical-limits/).
 To learn how to create a Contenful API key, see [Creating and managing API keys](https://training.contentful.com/student/page/1050378-creating-and-managing-api-keys).
-The value that you need is the **Content Delivery API - access token**:
+The value that you need is the **Content Delivery API - access token**.

        <img alt="contentful-api-key.png" src="docs/images/contentful-api-key.png" style="margin-top: 16px; box-shadow: rgba(0, 0, 0, 0.3) 0px 19px 38px, rgba(0, 0, 0, 0.22) 0px 15px 12px;"/>